NeuralNetworkVerification/Marabou/ArtifactReadme.txt

 4. Experiments described in the paper

+The machines we used to run the experiments all had the following
+specifications:
+  - OS: Ubuntu 16.04.1 LTS
+  - Cores: 8 (altough Reluplex itself is single-threaded)
+  - RAM: 32 gigabyte
+  - CPU: Intel(R) Xeon(R) CPU E5-2637 v4 @ 3.50GHz

+TODO: scripts for running the experiments
+TODO: complete logs

 IMPORTANT NOTE:

 Most of the experiments described in the paper take a long time to